HengningZhang/AlgoVisualizer/README.md

 [ongoing]

-summer project by HengningZhang and Kejie He includes a webpage project "algorithms visualizer" and an app "Letsgo"
+summer project by Hengning Zhang and Kejie He

+includes a webpage project "algorithms visualizer" and an app "Letsgo"